Author : Sougat Chakravartty

-It’s that time of the year again when India locks horns with Australia in a seven-match ODI series and one T20 game starting on Thursday, and as usual, the hosts start firm favourites.
+It’s that time of the year again when India locks horns with Australia in a seven-match ODI series and one T20 game starting two days from now, and as usual, the hosts start firm favourites.

 Australia, traditionally, have done well in this part of the world in the 50-over format.
 Even the numbers stand in their favour – the Kangaroos have won 64 of the 109 games played with the Indian side since 1980.
 However, it will take all of their skills and no small amount of luck to dethrone the current world champions, and their recent form doesn’t suggest that.

 George Bailey, leading the side in the absence of Michael Clarke, knows all too well the kind of form MS Dhoni’s outfit is in right now.
 A 5-2 scoreline will see the team from Down Under topple the Blue Brigade from the top spot in the rankings.
 That’s easier said than done, though it never pays to underestimate the opposition, as Dhoni will be well aware.